What is Torch Down Roofing?

 - Repairing or upgrading this roofing is very simple since it is also down with a torch.

 The ideal roof for this methods is one that is slightly pitched, from ¼:12 to 1:12.
 If you want to install torch down it is best to schedule free quotas since not all roofs can withstand this type.
-Another thing you should consider before installation is the roofing company.
+Another thing you should consider before installation is the roofing company in Oakville.
 Because torch down is more dangerous than other methods, the roofers must have covered insurance and should also be specifically certified for practicing torch down.
 Because its hazardous nature (for roofers, not for homes), torch down usually has a higher price.
 This isn’t because of material, but because of labor and dangers while installing.
 Hiring professionals is highly recommended for this kind of practice since even the slightest mistake can cost someone’s life and also the quality of your new, weather and UV resistant roof.

-Available Roofing is your professional roofing company in Oakville.
+Available Roofing is your professional roofing company in Toronto & Oakville.
 With over 14 years of experience in Commercial & Residential Roofing, we are proud and dedicated to offering the highest level of quality and service.